Getting Started with Google Data Studio

 Styling your charts

-Data Studio comes out of the box with a theme, Simple Dark, that is all you need to keep your dashboard looking sexy.
+Data Studio comes out of the box with a theme, Simple Dark, that is all you need to keep your dashboards looking great.

 Adding Calculated Fields